krobingit/Weather4U-Using-HTML-CSS-JS/README.md

 # Weather4U-Using-HTML-CSS-JS
- "Weather Application" to search for a location and get its current weather &amp; forecast
+ "Weather Application" : Deployed link

-*Using async function and await fetch the server response of weather api
+*search bar for a location and get its current weather and forecast details, *get a current picture of the place you searched,as your app background *responsive for mobile devices

-*API used here- OpenWeatherAPI
+*detects your location based on your device gps and give you results for your current gps location.